 Sony, as we all know, is a widely diversified corporation selling products from consumer electronics, to their array of professional cameras.
-Of course they offer many of their own power solutions along with those, but we’re here to offer even more unique options that they might not have.
+Of course they offer many of their own power solutions along with those, but we’re here to offer unique options that may solve your everyday production needs.

-Let’s start first with the Sony a7 series of cameras.
-The new Powerbase Edge is a 49Wh lithium ion battery that is the most versatile pack on the market.
+Let’s start first with the Sony a7 and a9 series of cameras.
+The Powerbase Edge is a 49Wh lithium ion battery that is the most versatile pack on the market.
 It will either mount to the bottom of the camera using a ¼-20 screw mount, or if you have it set up as a rig, it can mount using the V-Mount on the other side of the pack.
 The battery is feature packed with two P-taps and two USB ports for additional accessories such a monitor or to even charge your cell phone.
-In addition, it has a multipurpose runtime LCD to provide remaining runtime in hours and minutes when connected to the camera, which when fully charged will read approximately 8.25 hours as that’s how long the Powerbase Edge will last on the a7 camera series.
-The LCD also acts as a charge indicator when connected to a charger, providing remaining charge time in hours and minutes.
+In addition, it has a multipurpose runtime LCD to provide remaining runtime in hours and minutes when connected to the camera and a charge indicator when connected to a charger.
 The appropriate Edge sku for the a7 cameras using FW50 batteries is the PBE-A7, and the sku for the a7 cameras using the FZ100 style battery is the PBE-A7FZ.

-For Sony cameras accepting the L-Series batteries such as the HXR-NX100 or PXW-Z150, there is a Powerbase Edge model capability for those as well.
-The sku is PBE-S.
+For Sony cameras accepting the L-Series batteries such as the HXR-NX100 or PXW-Z150, there is a Powerbase Edge model, PBE-S.

-All of Powerbase Edge models mentioned here will come with the 6” adapter cable and PB70-C15charger.
-If you need additional cable length there is an extension cable (PBEC-EXT) offered which provides an extra 18”.
+All of Powerbase Edge models mentioned here will come with the 6” adapter cable and PB70-C15 charger.
+If you need additional cable length there is an extension cable (PBEC-EXT) offered which provides an extra 18 inches.

-Up next for the professional Sony cameras are the Sony FS5 and Sony FS7.
+Up next for the professional Sony cameras are the Sony FS5, Sony FS7, Sony FX6 and FX9.
 Luckily for you (and us), we offer the most unique BP style option out there, the NANO-U98.
 This 98Wh lithium ion pack equipped with a LED power gauge, 1 USB, and 1 p-tap, making it capable of powering additional accessories such as an on-camera light.
 The batteries will charge on Sony OEM chargers, allowing you to extend the service life on your already existent chargers.

-If you’d rather use more of a brick style battery option for your FS7, we have V-Mount and Gold Mount options as well as the appropriate mount plates.
-The plates, GP-S-FS7 (V-mount) and GP-A-FS7 (Gold mount), mount directly to the back of the FS7 as alternative options to the XDCA-FS7.
+If you’d rather use more of a brick style battery option for your FS7, FX6 or FX9, we have v-mount and 3-stud mount options as well as the appropriate mount plates.
+The plates for the FS7 are the GP-S-FS7 (v-mount) and GP-A-FS7 (3-stud mount).
+They mount directly to the back of the FS7 as alternative option to the XDCA-FS7.
 Our plates do not have any video related processing capabilities as the XDCA, just adapting the camera to V-mount.
 They have a 4-pin XLR input option and two p-taps.
 If you prefer an even more advanced mounting option, we have our compact Jetpack series offering all the power outputs you’ll need.
-In addition to having the same power options offered on the plates, the JP-V-FS7 (V-mount) and JP-A-FS7 (Gold mount) also includes one USB, one 5v Lemo output, and two 12v regulated Hirose 4-pin outputs.
+In addition to having the same power options offered on the plates, the JP-V-FS7 (v-mount) and JP-A-FS7 (3-stud mount) also includes one USB, one 5v Lemo output, and two 12v regulated Hirose 4-pin outputs.
 Again, no video related processing, just a power option.

-Even more advanced from the Hypercore series is our new Helix series.
-This line encompasses all of the same capacity offerings (98wh, 150wh, 190wh, 293wh) and features of Hypercore (besides USB), but has dual voltage and RFID as additional features.
+Lastly, an even more advanced battery option is the Helix series.
+This line encompasses all of the features of Hypercore NEO, but has dual voltage.
 The packs can function as standard voltage battery packs allowing them to seamlessly integrate into your current battery fleet, but when paired with a Helix mount plate, a user can access the high voltage to simultaneously output 14v/28v.
 This series comes in handy for the next camera we’re going to talk about, Sony Venice.

 In the Helix system, we have a Helix mount plates for the Sony Venice which outputs standard voltage to the camera as that’s what the camera accepts but then outputs 24-34v for the two 3-pin Fischers on the top of the plate, providing 100% efficiency rather than using a standard 14v pack that has to boost voltage.
 These plates come in a v-mount to v-mount model (HLX-VEN-V) and a v-mount to gold mount model (HLX-VEN-G).
 Furthermore, we have a Helix power management control plate for the Sony Venice, providing a “hot swappable” platform between on-board and block battery/AC mains.
 There’s an on-board LCD to monitor input percentage/voltage of the power sources, as well as current draw of the whole setup.
 As with the other plate, these come in v-mount to v-mount (HLX-VEN-VP) and v-mount to gold mount (HLX-VEN-GP) as well.